-Appeals of property tax assessments are typically done before an equalization board, board of review or similar panel, although in some states initial appeals are submitted to a single official.
-These boards or officials have the authority to lower your assessment, but your opportunity to do so is usually limited.
+Appeals of property tax assessments are usually done before an equalization board, board of review or similar panel, although in some states initial appeals are submitted to a single official.
+These boards or officials have the authority to lower your assessment, but the window to do so is usually limited.
 In many states, you can only file an appeal within a certain time after receiving the notice of your new assessment - in some cases, as little as two weeks.

-The schedules by which assessment notices are mailed out vary widely from state to state - there's no consistent pattern.
-Deadlines for submitting appeals can be all over the calendar - though many states set their deadlines for late winter or early spring, in others you may receive your notice and have to submit your appeal in midsummer or late in the year.
+The schedules by which property assessment notices are mailed out vary widely from state to state - there's no consistent pattern.
+Deadlines for requesting appeals can be all over the calendar – in some states it may be late winter or early spring, in others appraisal notices may be sent out and appeals heard in midsummer or late in the year.

 Using comparable sales

-When you present your appeal - which you'll need to do in person or in writing - you need to make a case that the official assessment has overestimated the actual value of your property.
+When you appeal your property tax assessment - which you'll need to do in person or in writing - you need to make a case that the official assessment has overestimated the actual value of your property.
 To do that, you need to present convincing evidence in the form of comparable sales of other homes in your community.
 You can usually find public records of recent sales through the same assessor's office where you'll be filing your appeal.

 Comparable sales are sales of homes that are similar to yours and are either in your neighborhood or one like yours.
 You can adjust for certain features like square footage or number of bathrooms, but generally you want to find homes that are of a similar style, age and quality to your own.
 If you can't find enough comparable sales in your immediate neighborhood from the past year, look for other neighborhoods in your community with similar homes and where property values have been similar in the past.

-Be careful of relying too much on sale prices of foreclosed properties.
-Although multiple foreclosures drag down property values in a neighborhood, they typically sell at a significant discount compared to conventional "arm's length" home sales.
+Be wary of relying on sale prices of foreclosed properties.
+Foreclosures sell at a significant discount compared to conventional home sales.
 Assessment boards know this, so the more you can support your case with sales data from conventional home sales, the better.

 Some counties and municipalities provide advice on how to assemble information on comparable sales and put together a presentation to the board.
 In general though, you're going to have to research it on your own.